Chia-Network/chia-docs/docs/getting-started/using-the-gui.md

 ## Getting Things Set Up

 Getting started with Chia is easy with the use of the graphical user interface (GUI).
-Upon opening, you'll be given the ability to create a key.
+Upon opening and selecting wallet or farming mode, you'll be given the ability to create a key.
 Each key is a 24 ordered word seed phrase used to control your wallet. **Do not share your 24 words with anyone**.

 <p align="center">
     <img alt='select key' src="/img/select-key.png" width="500" align="center"/>